boks01/True-or-False/README.md

 # True-or-False
-making True or False quiz app
+making True or False quiz app with tkinter and python